Slins-23/flutter-guitar-tuner/README.md

 #### Make a pretty UI, animations, improve usability

 The app is currently very raw, although usable.
-(Hence why I just uploaded it, because it's actually usable)
+(Hence why I uploaded it, as it stands usable)

 #### iOS Version/Platform Channel